UgurEgemenKaya/2nd-Year-IBP-Project/README.md

 1) Member registiration
 2) Member Login/Logout

-You can rech the live version from here : http://uegemenkaya.atwebpages.com
+You can reach the live version from here : http://uegemenkaya.atwebpages.com